 Pabda fish is a species of catfish found in the rivers of Bangladesh and India.
 It is a freshwater fish found in ponds, canals, and streams.
 Pabda is an oval-shaped fish that has pronounced scales on its body.

 These scales have a darker outline compared to the lighter-colored scales on the belly part of the fish.
 This species usually grows between 8-12 inches long with a maximum thickness of one inch at its widest point, but some grow up to 14 inches long.

 How to identify Pabda fish?

-Pabda are not aggressive predators but can be bothered by other predators such as eels, pike, catfish, gudgeons, and some types of carp.
+Pabda is not aggressive predators but can be bothered by other predators such as eels, pike, catfish, gudgeons, and some types of carp.
 Pabda fish are bottom feeders and will feed on the floor of their environment.
-Pabda fish lives in an open water habitat.
+Pabda fish lives in an open-water habitat.

 Origin Of Pabda fish:

 During the last two centuries, Pabda has been exploited in India and Bangladesh for its meat, eggs, and fins.
 In the early part of the 20th century, wild-caught Pabda were fished from the Barak River basin in West Bengal.
 They were exported to neighboring states such as Bihar and Orissa.